YannickTM/docu-mcp/manager/README.md

-# DocuMCP
+# DocuMCP Manager

-🤖 **An MCP server for intelligent code documentation generation with RAG capabilities**
+🤖 **An MCP supervisor server for coordinating documentation generation agents**

-DocuMCP enables Claude to generate, search, and manage documentation for your codebase using vector embeddings and semantic search.
-It provides tools for creating user guides, technical documentation, code explanations, and architectural diagrams.
+DocuMCP Manager is a specialized MCP server designed to coordinate multiple Claude Code sub-agents that use the DocuMCP server for documentation generation.
+It provides tools for managing documentation workflows across large codebases using shared vector databases and semantic search.

 ## ✨ Features

-- 📚 Generate and update documentation based on your codebase
+- 🎯 Coordinate multiple documentation generation agents
 - 🔍 Semantic search across code, documentation, and diagrams
-- 📊 Create and merge architectural diagrams
+- 📁 File operations and directory management
-- 📝 Generate user guides
+- 🗃️ Shared vector database across all agents
 - 💾 Support for multiple vector databases (LanceDB, ChromaDB, Qdrant)
 - 🧠 Flexible embedding providers (built-in or Ollama)

 ## 🚀 Quick Start

-### Installation via NPX (Recommended)
+### Installation

-The easiest way to use DocuMCP is to configure Claude Desktop with the published npm package:
+The DocuMCP Manager server is designed to work alongside the main DocuMCP server.
+First ensure you have the DocuMCP server set up, then add the Manager server.

 Add the following to your Claude Desktop configuration: